sven-hash/docs/docs/run-nym-nodes/nodes/mixnodes.md

 This will change when we get a chance to start doing performance optimizations in a more serious way.
 Sphinx packet decryption is CPU-bound, so once we optimise, more fast cores will be better.

 ### Metrics
-Here is an overview of the commands for getting information about a particular node via `curl`:
+Here is an overview of the commands for getting information about a particular node via `curl` if your node is on Sandbox (replace:

 | Endpoint             | Description                                                                           | Command                                                                                        |
 |----------------------|---------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------|